m2chan/Jackpot_Alert/README.md

 ## Technical details

+This project was built primarily using Python.

 Front-end:
-* Flask (in particular Flask's WTForms for user input)
+* Flask and WTForms for user input
 * Bootstrap for styling

 Back-end: